 Sprott Announces Date for 2022 Annual Results Webcast

-TORONTO, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Sprott Inc. SII SII ("Sprott") announced today that it plans to release its 2022 annual results at 7:00 a.m. on Friday, February 24, 2023.
+/EIN News/ -- TORONTO, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Sprott Inc. (NYSE:SII) (TSX:SII) (“Sprott”) announced today that it plans to release its 2022 annual results at 7:00 a.m. on Friday, February 24, 2023.
 Sprott will host an earnings webcast that morning at 10:00 a.m. to discuss the results.
 Sprott CEO, Whitney George, together with Sprott CFO, Kevin Hibbert and Sprott Asset Management CEO, John Ciampaglia, will host the webcast, which can be accessed as outlined below.

 Pre-registration is now open.